botmasterbiz/crewai-frontend/README.md

 # PDF Processing with Docling and CrewAI

-This is a FastAPI application that uses Docling to parse PDF files and extract their content, then analyzes this content using CrewAI.
+This is a FastAPI application that uses Docling to parse PDF files and extract their content, then analyzes this content using CrewAI to generate structured reports and insights.

 ## Features